MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 Responses from the SmartScreen cloud are standardized.
 Tools like Fiddler can be used to inspect the response from the cloud service, which will help determine the source of the block.

-When the SmartScreen cloud service responds with an allow, block, or warn response, there is a response category and server context relayed back to the client.
+When the SmartScreen cloud service responds with an allow, block, or warn response, a response category and server context is relayed back to the client.
 In Microsoft Edge, the response category is what is used to determine the appropriate block page to show (malicious, phishing, organizational policy).

 The table below shows the responses and their correlated features.